App Volumes architecture

 - Writable Volume storage groups – Used for distribution

 In App Volumes 4, the packages within a storage group can be replicated among its peers to ensure all packages are available.
-Having a common datastore presented to all hosts in all vCenter servers allows packages to be replicated across vCenter servers and datastores.

 Two automation options for package storage groups are available: